Thurston County Prosecuting Attorney Jon Tunheim and his agency can use a little shake-up. His election foe this year is providing a needed spark.

 Tunheim, a South Dakoka native, earned his law degree from the former University of Puget Sound law school (now housed at Seattle University).
 The 57-year-old spent his entire legal career in the Prosecutor’s Office.

-Tunheim flatly rejects the criticisms lodged by his opponent, and he provides evidence he has been moving forward to modernize the office and its case management recently.
+Tunheim flatly rejects the criticisms lodged by his opponent, and he provides evidence he has been moving forward to modernize the office and its case management.

-He said his first term featured work helping crime victims and his second dealt with family court and children in the system.
-The incumbent hopes his third term produces a better local response to the mentally ill and that he can help state legislators make reforms to the way cash bail is set.
+The incumbent said his first term featured work helping crime victims and his second dealt with families and children in the system.
+The incumbent hopes his third term produces a better local response to the mentally ill and that he can persuade state legislators to change the way cash bail is set.

 At the same time, our county agencies need to work together and Tunheim’s manner may facilitate that better than Minjares’.

 It’s tempting to ask Tunheim to add someone of Minjares’ hard-charging qualities to his staff.
-But it was clear during their joint interview this month with The Olympian’s Editorial Board that neither man is ever going to hire the other.
+But it was clear during their joint interview this month with The Olympian’s Editorial Board that neither man wants to work with the other.

 In the end, we recommend Tunheim stays at the helm, but he should sharpen his game.
 Thurston County deserves more than it is getting.